 The final average will be computed as follows: 55% will be from lecture tests, 10% from homework, 20% from lab, and 15% from the final exam.
 Homework will be assigned for every major topic that is covered.
 Lab points will be determined based on lab report grades (see Lab Policies and Procedures handout for further details).
 The final exam will be comprehensive.
+During tests, students are not permitted to wear headphones or use any electronic resource other than a watch and calculator.

-Grade Final Average
+Scale: Grade Final Average

-- A 90-100
+Α 90-100

-- B 80-89
+В 80-89

-- C 70-79
+C 70-79

-- D 60-69
+D 60-69

-- F 0-59
+F 0-59